 In yesterday’s therapy group, we discussed how our expectations — including disasters — often don’t turn into reality.
 Immediately after that group, I received a call about disaster striking unexpectedly.
 When we had extricated our cat Harley from the crawlspace where he was hiding during the move two days before …

 … somebody knocked loose an HVAC pipe, which caused significant water damage to the kitchen below.

 When I talked to people about that disaster striking, the responses included:

 - “We were going to remodel the kitchen anyway.”

 Considering that the last response was from the person who bought our old place, I guess we’re all going to survive this latest disaster.

-Here are more pictures taken immediately before disaster strikes (warning: some disturbing photos included):
+Here are more pictures taken immediately before disaster strikes (warning: some disturbing photos, music, and captions included):